The Enrolment Policy is shown below, or click HERE to view, print or download the Enrolment Policy in PDF format.

 - Our Codes of Conduct are based upon respect and kindness and enable Ghilgai to sustain a safe warm environment for everyone.
 All members of the school community are required to uphold our Codes.

-- In order to develop in a wholesome way children need a healthy environment good nutrition, rejuvenating sleep, limited access to television/videos/DVD’s
+- In order to develop in a wholesome way children need a healthy environment good nutrition, rejuvenating sleep, limited access to television/videos/DVD’s/computers and computer games.

 - Children need supervision re media content – scenes of violence and sexuality pollute the child’s imagination and in an ongoing way harm others.